upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

     - [ ] Use that Viewer with my GitHub template
     - [ ] Merge it with the other modded Viewer I have to create the Ultimate® Viewer
+- [ ] Make a macro to list all files in a directory, and use it for `static/`

 ### Completed